shinno93/Automatic-Topic-Extraction-from-Tweets/README.md

-# IT-Research-in-Practice
+# Automatic Topic Extraction from Tweets
-This is a data science research project at QUT.<br>
+This is a data science research project at QUT.
+(Subject: IFN712 IT Rresearch in Practice)<br>

 <b>Project Background</b> <br>
 <br>